OWASP/Top10/2017/en/0xA5-Misconfiguration.md

 Scenario #4: App server comes with sample applications that are not removed from your production server.
 These sample applications have well known security flaws attackers can use to compromise your server.

+Scenario #5: The default configuration or a copied old one activates old vulnerable protocol versions or options that can be misused by an attacker or malware.

 ## References

 ### OWASP